Call for Abstracts

 You are invited to prepare an extended abstract for presentation in the technical program at the 17th Annual Energy High Performance Computing Conference hosted by the Ken Kennedy Institute at Rice University, March 5-7, 2024.

 Computation, data, and information technology continue to stand out across the energy industry as critical business enablers.
 Recent advances in machine learning, deep learning, robotics, and AI are emerging, and there is convergence between these emerging areas and HPC.
 With the end of Moore’s law, challenges are mounting around a rapidly changing technology landscape.
 However, the end of one era is also an opportunity for advancements and the beginning of a new era – a renaissance for system architectures highlights the need for investments in people (workforce), algorithms, software innovations, and hardware platforms to support system scalability and demands for increasing digitization across the energy sector.

 We invite prospective speakers to submit technical program abstracts that highlight technology, use-cases, and solutions that support data-driven discovery and decision making.

-Accepted abstracts will be asked to deliver a 20-minute presentation, including Q&A, as part of the conference program.
+Accepted abstracts will be asked to deliver a 20-25 minute presentation, including Q&A, as part of the conference program on March 5-6.
 Presentations will be recorded and published online on the Ken Kennedy Institute’s YouTube channel.
 Presenters will need to sign a Media Release Form.
 Please do not submit an abstract if you are not comfortable presenting in person.